Fortuna reports consolidated financial results for the second quarter 2016

 Second quarter consolidated financial highlights:

-- Cash flow from operations before changes in non-cash working capital of $6.8 million and cash flow per share of $0.05
+- Cash flow from operations before changes in non-cash working capital of $12.7 million and Adjusted EBITDA of $18.6 million, compared to $6.8 million and $12.4 million, respectively, in Q2 2015

 * All-in sustaining cash cost is net of by-product credits for gold, lead and zinc

 Second quarter consolidated financial results

 Net loss amounted to $1.4 million (Q2 2015: $0.2 million income), resulting in a basic loss per share of $0.01 (Q2 2015: $nil).
 The loss was driven by a $6.3 million impact of mark-to-market effect on stock based compensation charges related to the performance of our share price.
 Compared to Q2 2015 we achieved higher sales of 14% and higher mine operating earnings of 53% while operating income was 25% lower due to the aforementioned charge.

 Sales were $44.5 million, 14% above Q2 2015 sales of $38.9 million.
 Silver ounces sold decreased 7%, gold ounces sold increased 6%, while realized prices on provisional sales for silver increased 3% to $16.81 per ounce and for gold increased 6% to $1,262.72 per ounce.

 Note: Figures may not add due to rounding

 Note: * Adjusted EBITDA is a non-GAAP financial measure

 Note: ** included in cost of sales or selling, general and administrative expenses